 More green spaces and trees make communities greener, healthier, happier and stronger.
+Creating and joining activities that implement nature-based solutions is an easy way to contribute to making your city a better place to live.

 Addressing target group 6: Scientific community inside and outside the consortium